simophin/game-matcher-qt/README.md

 ### I want to add X/Y/Z to the software
 Please open an issue.
 PR welcome.
-If you want priority fix/issue, I can provide a paid service.
+If you want prioritised bug fix/new feature, I can provide a paid service.